mnalmahmud/mnalmahmud-overlay/README.md

 # mnalmahmud-overlay

-Muhtasham's personal overlay of Gentoo GNU/Linux ebuilds.
+Muhtasham Nawr's personal overlay of Gentoo GNU/Linux ebuilds.

 This overlay may contain packages that are not yet in the official Portage tree, newer versions of existing packages, or experimental ebuilds.
 Quality is not